Core Curriculum

 Course directors: Lindsey Block, PhD, and Hoi Chang Lee, PhD

-This is an intensive laboratory-based course designed to provide students with exposure to a range of topics and associated technologies used in reproductive science and medicine.
-Experiments in this course will use multiple model systems commonly used in this field.
-Modules will cover topics including gonad architecture, gametogenesis, meiosis, fertilization, preimplantation embryo development, and reproductive signaling.
-Techniques that will be addressed include, but are not limited to, collection and micromanipulation of reproductive tissues and cells, immunohistochemistry and immunocytochemistry, biomaterial-based culture methods, microinjection, in vitro fertilization, live cell imaging, advanced microscopy, and bioengineering and organoid models.
-In addition, students will learn firsthand how to conduct and analyze experiments using the principles of the scientific method and how to communicate their results via visual, oral, and written approaches.
+This is a laboratory-based course designed to provide students with exposure to a range of topics and associated technologies used in reproductive science and medicine.
+Experiments in this course will use the mouse, bovine, and human as important mammalian model systems.
+In addition, we will use sea urchins and zebrafish.
+Modules will cover topics including gonad and reproductive tract architecture, gametogenesis, fertilization, and testis organoid formation.
+Techniques that will be taught include, but are not limited to, collection and micromanipulation of reproductive tissues and cells, cell culture, in vitro fertilization, microscopy, hormone quantification, and gene expression.
+Students will work in a hands-on laboratory setting and learn firsthand how to conduct experiments using the principles of the scientific method, how to document, analyze, and interpret data, and how to communicate their findings via various mechanisms.
+Students will also participate in a collaborative final project.

 Advanced Topic Courses

 This is a primary literature and critical thinking-based course designed to challenge students with historical, contemporary, and emerging concepts in reproductive science and medicine, particularly around the concepts of human reproductive development and ways to regulate and restore function.
-The ultimate goal is to provide students with the intellectual and critical thinking skills to become the next generation of leaders who will tackle research problems and fuel discoveries.
-Topics covered include model systems for reproductive science and medicine research, epigenetics, hormone receptor signaling and endocrine disruption, environmental toxins, cancer stem cells, next generation sequencing, and reproductive bioengineering.
-A basic understanding of cell and molecular biology is a prerequisite for this course in addition to prior completion of REPR_SCI 405 and REPR_SCI 407.
-Students who have not completed REPR_SCI 405 and REPR_SCI 407 should contact the Center for Reproductive Science, crs@northwestern.edu, for permission to enroll.
+Topics covered include model systems for reproductive science and medicine research, epigenetics, hormone receptor signaling and endocrine disruption, the effect of sleep, environmental toxins, cancer stem cells, and reproductive bioengineering.
+A basic understanding of cell and molecular biology is a prerequisite for this course in addition to prior completion of REPR_SCI 405-0 and REPR_SCI 407-0.
+Students who have not completed REPR_SCI 405-0 and REPR_SCI 407-0 should contact the Center for Reproductive Science, crs@northwestern.edu, for permission to enroll.

 Course director: Mary Ellen Pavone, MD

 This course exposes students to key topics in assisted reproductive technologies (ART), embryology, and andrology.
 The course, which is team-taught by faculty with translational and clinical expertise, covers gamete and embryo biology, assisted reproductive techniques and associated technologies, ethics, and an introduction to fertility clinic operation.
 Students will also have the opportunity to experience some commonly used clinical laboratory techniques in reproductive endocrinology and infertility, such as sperm processing and analysis for ART, intracytoplasmic sperm injection (ICSI), time-lapse morphokinetics, embryo biopsy and genetic screening, and gamete cryopreservation and thawing.
-A basic understanding of cell and molecular biology is a prerequisite for this course in addition to prior completion of REPR_SCI 405 and REPR_SCI 407.
-Students who have not completed REPR_SCI 405 and REPR_SCI 407 should contact the Center for Reproductive Science, crs@northwestern.edu ,for permission to enroll.
+A basic understanding of cell and molecular biology is a prerequisite for this course in addition to prior completion of REPR_SCI 405-0 and REPR_SCI 407-0.
+Students who have not completed REPR_SCI 405-0 and REPR_SCI 407-0 should contact the Center for Reproductive Science, CRS@northwestern.edu, for permission to enroll.

 This course covers human reproductive health and disease from a clinical angle – from physiology to pathology to therapeutic interventions.
 Aspects of both male and female reproduction are covered.
 The course is team-taught primarily by clinicians and physician-scientists who are experts in reproductive science and medicine and who are active in research and patient care.
-Topics include sexual function and dysfunction, infertility, reproductive aging, reproductive cancers, endometriosis, uterine leiomyoma, and pregnancy complications.
+Topics include sexual function and dysfunction, PCOS, uterine transplants, STIs, reproductive cancers, endometriosis, pelvic floor dysfunction, pregnancy complications and more.
 Class sessions are interactive, and discussions focus on pathology, risk factors, diagnosis, standard of care, and the current status of research.
-A basic understanding of cell and molecular biology is a prerequisite for this course in addition to prior completion of REPR_SCI 405 and REPR_SCI 407.
-Students who have not completed REPR_SCI 405 and REPR_SCI 407 should contact the Center for Reproductive Science, crs@northwestern.edu ,for permission to enroll.
+A basic understanding of cell and molecular biology is a prerequisite for this course in addition to prior completion of REPR_SCI 405-0 and REPR_SCI 407-0.
+Students who have not completed REPR_SCI 405-0 and REPR_SCI 407-0 should contact the Center for Reproductive Science, crs@northwestern.edu, for permission to enroll.

 Course directors: Kara Goldman, MD, and Monica Laronda, PhD